nicklem/nicklem.github.io/_posts/2019-11-08-poker-scorer.md

 from functools import partial
 ```

-A Poker deck contains 52 cards, 4 suits of 13 ranks each.
+A poker deck contains 52 cards, 4 suits of 13 ranks each.
 Let's define these.

 ```python